 For more information see Map Department webpages and the Search for Maps and Atlases Quick Guide.
 Other Quick Guides to searching iDiscover are also available.

 Cambridge University Library Map Department's card catalogue is consulted in the Map Room, the Map Department's reading room.

 The cards are arranged in one alphabetical sequence arranged by the area covered by the map, and then by map type (general, topographic, administrative, geology, railways, etc., etc.) and date.

 This means that it is not possible to go to one place in the card catalogue and see all the maps of, for example, England and all its parts.
-The trick is to first search under the most specific place you are interested in - a village, say - and then work up the geographical/administrative hierarchy - parish, county, country, continent ...
+The trick is to first search for the most specific place of interest - a village, say - and then work up the geographical / administrative hierarchy - parish, county, country, continent ...